awsdocs/aws-ruby-developer-guide/doc_source/rds-example-get-security_groups.md

 **Note**
 Amazon RDS security groups are only applicable when you are using the Amazon EC2\-Classic platform\.
 If you are using Amazon EC2\-VPC, use VPC security groups\.
 Both are shown in the example\.

+**Warning**
+We are retiring EC2\-Classic on August 15, 2022\.
+We recommend that you migrate from EC2\-Classic to a VPC\.
+For more information, see **Migrate from EC2\-Classic to a VPC** in the [Amazon EC2 User Guide for Linux Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/vpc-migrate.html) or the [Amazon EC2 User Guide for Windows Instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/vpc-migrate.html)\.
+Also see the blog post [EC2\-Classic Networking is Retiring – Here's How to Prepare](http://aws.amazon.com/blogs/aws/ec2-classic-is-retiring-heres-how-to-prepare/)\.

 ```
 # Copyright 2010-2019 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.
 #